human-internet/humanid-spam-filter/README.txt

 == Description ==

-humanID is an anonymous, bot-resistant authentication for safer online communities.
+HumanID is an anonymous, bot-resistant authentication for safer online communities.
 Non-profit and open source, the project was started in 2022 by the Foundation for a Human Internet.
 With the help of Mozilla and Harvard, we’re on a mission to #FixTheInternet
-Human ID Spam Filter stops spammers and spam bots from commenting on your posts.
+HumanID Spam Filter stops spammers and spam bots from commenting on your posts.

 == Installation ==